Product Launches

 The world of venue and product launches has changed and we will have to adapt to a “new normal”.
 In the meantime we can look back on some interesting and diverse experiences when we launched new businesses in glamorous venues, new cars, new products and introduced guests to some great experiences.

-Food – a great place to launch a new food product was the BBC Good Food Show in Birmingham, but it is not enough to have a special stand with smiling faces and special offers we also needed to create interest with a wider circle of visitors and chefs.
-Samples were left in the press office and we worked with the “chefs’ table” organisers so that a product was placed on the table for guests to sample during their meal.
-On another occasion one of our favourite chefs demonstrated a special trifle with a jar of Tiptree jam on her tray of ingredients; with the directors beside me to enjoy our short moment of glory as she used the product, the jar remained unopened.
-I think it created as much interest by being forgotten, as members of the audience like to feel they can tick off every product being used and they must have been focusing on the unopened jar and wondered why it remained intact.
-Sometimes mistakes create more interest. “
+A forgotten product attracted more attention – one of our favourite chefs demonstrated a special trifle with a jar of Tiptree Apricot Conserve on her tray of ingredients; with the directors beside me to enjoy our short moment of glory as chef used the product, the jar remained unopened.
+I think it created as much interest by being forgotten, as members of the audience were ticking off every product being used and they must have been focusing on the unopened jar and wondered why it remained intact.
+Sometimes mistakes create more interest!